merrygold/POLYGON-DAO/ContractCode/README.md

 ### `-> Follow the Prompts and you will be verified after the Transaction from your Metamask`

-# Congrats, You are Verified:
+# Congrats, You are Verified: (Import the Metamask wallet from Mobile to the PC for Interacting with the Live Website)

 Now, you can interact with the DAO (Create Proposals, Vote on Proposals etc.)